aronboliveira/websites-snippets/README.md

 Save the commented out version as a bookmark for usage through clicking, or write them in the console!

+⚠ IMPORTANT: These snippets **DO NOT PERSIST** through sessions.
+You have to click on them after every page load you wish to use them.

 # 📘 Universal Bookmarklet Guide for All Browsers

 **Works on Chrome • Firefox • Edge • Safari • Brave**